Somanyu/Somanyu/README.md

 <h3 align="center">A lazy homo-sapien 👨‍💻 who only love to eat, code and sleep
 But also loves to learn new technology, innovate and help other mates 🙋‍♂️ Currently I am engineering student with major in Information Technology.
-Coding has always been my favourite since I started hating maths 😝 </h3>
+Coding has always been my favourite since I started hating maths. </h3>

 <h1 align="center"><img src="Assests/homo.gif"></h1>